ScottLinnn/Papers-System/README.md

 1. CoordinationCost, which is an equation that multiplies number of distributed transaction and number of parition accessed
 2. Skew factor, (in brief)which computes the access rate(NumUsedByTx/SumNumUsedByTx) for each partition, then adds up the ratio between this rate and ideal rate(1/NumPartition)

+## Franklin97

+For me this is more like a review of the database course I took.
+It's great - it explains CC and recovery very well, clears some of my confusions.